 Ms Femke Nijsse

-I'm a first-year PhD researcher in mathematics in the Exeter Climate Systems group.
+I'm a second-year PhD researcher in mathematics in the Exeter Climate Systems group.
 My PhD is into finding a theoretical basis for emergent constraints and improving the (statistical) techniques used for them.

 I completed my Bachelor in Physics and Astronomy at Utrecht University, spending half a year doing modules in biology and geology at the University of Murcia in Spain.
 My Master's didn't appreciate the strength of short names and was in Meteorology, Physical Oceanography and Climate Physics.
 For my master's thesis I worked together with Henk Dijkstra on finding a dynamical underpinning for emergent constraints using linear response theory.

-Postgraduate students that encounter problems during their studies or have suggestions for improvements of the PhD programm are welcome to drop me an email.
+Postgraduate students that encounter problems during their studies or have suggestions for improvements of the PhD programm are welcome to drop me or my fellow PGR reps (Paul Bowen and Megan Maunder) an email.